LEEClab/ms-atlantic-forest-spatiotemporal-dynamics/README.md

 - `03_02_grassgis_calculate_landscape_metrics.R`: calculate landscape metrics on GRASS GIS
 - `04_01_tables.R`: resume data on tables on R
 - `04_02_figures.R`: create figures on R

+## figures

+All figures in the paper in high definition.

+## tables

+All tables in the paper.

 ## Citation